 ..."approval style" range voting (where you give every candidate either the max or min possible score) is strategically optimum (or at least, the utility of the best approval-style vote is only smaller than that of the truly-best range vote by a negligibly small amount) if we can assume that the probability of an election-leading near-tie (which your vote can hope to alter) between two of the candidates is very unlikely and the probability of a 3-or-more-way near-tie is very very, i.e. neglectibly, unlikely.

 Proof sketch: We assume your probability of breaking an AB tie is proportional to your vote's A-B score difference.
-Give maximum score to A and minimum to B where AB is the most important (utility-wise, i.e. probability of that tie times candidate-utility difference) tie.
-Why would you want any other vote?
-You might want to lower A's score by some amount Q if by so doing you could increase the vote difference for some other pair (or pairs) by Q (in total); but since that other pair (or pairs) has (have) less utility, no – that move would be bad for you.
-So your best vote (maximizing expected utility) then always maxes-out or mins-out every score you can.
+Give maximum score to some subset of candidates A and minimum to the complementary subset B. Why would you want any other vote?
+You might want to lower some A's score by some amount Q if by so doing you could increase the vote difference for some other pair (or pairs) by Q (in total); but if that other pair (or pairs) has (have) less utility (where "utility" of a pair of candidates is the probability of that tie times candidate-quality difference) then that move would be bad for you for any Q>0.
+In other words, assuming situation is "generic" so that exact ties do not happen, the best maxxing-and-minning-only vote, is in fact your best vote, period.
+Hence your best vote (maximizing expected utility) then always maxes-out or mins-out every score you can.
 Q.E.D.

 A different assumption which also suffices seems to be that the candidates can be pre-ordered in decreasing likelihood of election chances, and that each's chance is hugely greater than the next one's.